 Where to Buy Mesquite Bean Flour?

 Mesquite bean flour or powder is most commonly found online.
-Shop for the flour from Amazon, Casa de Mesquite and Desert USA.
+Shop for the flour from Amazon and Casa de Mesquite.
 Prices start at around $10 for a pound of flour, which can also be bought in bulk.

 Transfer mesquite bean flour to a food-grade container with a tight-sealing lid, to keep it from absorbing moisture, odors, and flavors from other foods and to ensure that pests can’t get into it.
 The flour should stay good in a cool, dry place for up to six months.